 Chitra writes stories about many things – often set in India or Indian families, full of nature and science and sometimes retellings of ancient tales – she loves writing stories that are not just one thing.

 Chitra’s fascination with the planet, her love for science and her curiosity leads her to write stories about different things.
 Growing up with a sister and having two nephews also creates opportunities to create books with boy and girl protagonists and explore the world through their eyes.

-Below you will find the themes in her books and perhaps you’ll find the story you’re looking for – to read for pleasure and use in your classrooms.
+Below you will find the themes in her books and perhaps you’ll find the story you’re looking for – to read for pleasure and to use in your classrooms.

 Here are books written by Chitra Soundar NOT set in India or South Asia.

 Festivals and celebrations are a way of life!
 Here are some books about celebrations from across the world.